janc18/CAE32/README.md

 # CAE32

 CAE32 is a project for building and developing all stages of a gaming wheel for PC, specifically for the GNU/Linux operating system.

-If you want to contribute, please read the [CONTRIBUTING.md](./CONTRIBUTING.md) file.
+If you want to contribute, please read the [CONTRIBUTING-english.md](./docs/CONTRIBUTING-english.md) file.

+Si tu quieres contribuir, por favor lee el documento [CONTRIBUTING.md](./CONTRIBUTING.md)

 ## Overall current status